gaseum-labs/uhc-plugin/README.md

 ## Developers: How to setup

+### 0. Use the new setup script instead of steps 1 and 2

+* Run uhc-plugin/setup.sh

 ### 1. Install paperweight to Mavel Local

 * Clone the https://github.com/PaperMC/paperweight repo to your local machine